rhyswynne/wp-taxi-me/readme.txt

 To add to the post or page, please use the `[taxi-me]` shortcode within the post content.

+= WP Taxi Me Premium =
+[**WP Taxi Me Premium**](http://winwar.co.uk/plugins/wp-taxi-premium/) is a plugin that allows you deeper integration with your website.
+The features the premium version has at the time of publication is the following:-

+* Style Buttons Easily With a Graphical Interface
+* Earn Money by using your own affiliate code with the plugin!

 = About Winwar Media =
 This plugin is made by [**Winwar Media**](http://winwar.co.uk/), a WordPress Development and Training Agency in Manchester, UK.